mathiasertl/django-ca/docs/source/ca_examples.rst

 =============== ==================== ======================
 Name            subjectKeyIdentifier authorityKeyIdentifier
 =============== ==================== ======================
-Root CA         foo                  keyid:foo Intermediate CA bar                  keyid:foo
+Root CA         foo                  foo
+Intermediate CA bar                  foo
-Client Cert     bla                  keyid:bar
+Client Cert     bla                  bar
 =============== ==================== ======================

 In CA certificates
 ==================

+Root CAs usually have a value identical to the :ref:`subjectKeyIdentifier`, but some root CAs do not include this extension at all.

 .. include:: generated/ca_aki.rst